 Pressing these shortcuts keys will delay or forward the subtitles by 50 ms. You can synchronize the subtitles with the movie this way.
 Now, 50 milliseconds is not a lot of time and you may feel nothing has changed.
 If you want to move the subtitles ahead or back more quickly, hold the H or G key for some time.

-This solution only work in the case when the delay between dialogue and subtitle is constant i.e. the sub intended for a movie with same frame rate.
+This solution only works in the case when the delay between dialogue and subtitle is constant, i.e. the sub intended for a movie with the same frame rate.